amfei/Statistical_Inference/README.md

+Estimating the Effect of a Loyalty program on Insurance Claims using
 # Causal_Inference
-Evaluate the impact of customers who enrolling in the loyalty program on insurance claims
+# A/B test